wellingtoncunha/fresh_banana_classification/README.md

 Another potential gap that we found on those works was in relation to the splitting of sets for validation: only one of them has reserved a true validation set (a set that will be touched only once, at the end of the training and test phase).

-So, the hypothesis we want to test in this project is if we can get a good accuracy (>95% on the test set) for the classification of freshness for one type of fruit or vegetable (we, somehow arbitrarily, elected banana as the type) and how well that would be generalized on a validation set.
+So, the hypothesis we want to test in this project is if we can get a good accuracy (>95% on the test set) for the classification of freshness for one type of fruit or vegetable and how well that would be generalized on a validation set.

 ## Codebase